cbednarski/hostess/README.md

 ## IPv4 and IPv6

-Your hosts file *can* contain overlapping entries where the same hostname points to both an IPv4 and IPv6 ip.
+Your hosts file *can* contain overlapping entries where the same hostname points to both an IPv4 and IPv6 IP.
 In this case, hostess commands will apply to both entries.
-Typically this is not the case and the default behavior is OK.
-However, if you need to be more granular you can pass -4 or -6 to limit operations to hostnames associated with that type of ip.
+Typically you won't have this kind of overlap and the default behavior is OK.
+However, if you need to be more granular you can use `-4` or `-6` to limit operations to entries associated with that type of IP.

 ## Installation